 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Any student pursuing a degree in Area Studies needs to look into Duke University.
-After graduation, Area Studies students typically make around $43,514 at the beginning of their careers.
+Duke University area studies students receive 16.4% more than the average area studies grad.
 Positioned in Durham, North Carolina, this university is best suited for learners who blossom in a city atmosphere.

 It's hard to find a better school than University of North Carolina at Charlotte if you wish to study Area Studies.
 This school has one of the largest student bodies in North Carolina.